Texas

 Felony

-If a voter has been convicted of a felony (and there is no appeal pending), they cannot vote in Texas unless they have fully discharged their sentence (including any term of incarceration, parole, probation, or supervision) or have been pardoned.
-However, if they have been charged with—but not convicted of—a felony, they may vote if they are otherwise eligible and register to vote.
-Once a voter has fully discharged their sentence, their right to vote is automatically restored and the voter should re-register to vote using the usual registration process.
+If a voter has been finally convicted of a felony (and there is no appeal pending), they cannot vote in Texas unless they have fully discharged their sentence (including any term of incarceration, parole, probation, or supervision) or have been pardoned.
+Voting rights are automatically restored in Texas when a voter has fully discharged their sentence, but they will have to re-register to vote.
+The voter should consult with their county and/or the Texas Secretary of State office with eligibility and registration-related questions.

 Non-Felony

-A voter can vote even if they have been convicted of a misdemeanor or other non-felony offenses.
+A voter can vote even if they have been convicted of a misdemeanor or other non-felony offenses, but should consult with their county and/or the Texas Secretary of State office with eligibility-related questions.

 Incarcerated